Policies & Procedures for Interns

 Evaluation of Interns

-- Interns are evaluated regularly and frequently during their seven-month experience.
+- Interns are evaluated regularly and frequently during their internship experience.
 The evaluation process is linked with the ACEND-specified competencies considered essential for an entry-level dietitian.

 - Informal evaluations takes place between the interns and preceptor(s) on a regular basis.
 This provides an environment conducive to constructive criticism and immediate feedback.
 This interaction is designed to facilitate the learning process and attainment of core competencies.